cardano-foundation/docs-cardano-org/native-tokens/getting-started-with-native-tokens/getting-started-with-native-tokens.md

 ```

-7. Export the protocol parameters to a file for later use
+7. Export the protocol parameters to a file for later use:

 ```bash
 cardano-cli  query protocol-parameters \